 Margaret: I need an agent!
 You really need someone official to ask your questions for you, I think.
 Everything feels in limbo.
 I've written a second book and am shopping for an agent now, hope to then back track with Knopf to get the issues with the first book smoothed out.

-WOW: Sounds like you learned a lot from the process!
-Thanks so much for chatting with us today, Allison.
+WOW: We hope it all works out for you.
+Thanks so much for chatting with us today, Margaret!
 Before you go, can you share your favorite writing tip or advice with our readers?

 Margaret: First of all, believe in yourself.
 Secondly, listen to other people's reactions to your writing.
 I know those two sound as if they work at cross purposes, but they don't.
 For the longest time I believed the subtle points I was trying to convey in my writing should be understood by the reader, and if the reader didn't get it, then it was his or her fault.
 Finally I realized it's my responsibility to find the way to make my point universally clear.

 If you can get a good writing group together, it's amazing how much you learn from your group.
 You might think you've produced a passage that's elegant, or vintage you, or whatever it is that is why you wanted to write in the first place, and then when your readers start sending it back with question marks, you have to take a dispassionate view of what you've created and read it with fresh eyes.
 My writing group is terrific and I would walk through fire for them.
 I really trust them and have learned so much from their supportive critiques.

 Find out more about WOW's quarterly writing contest: